judahgovine/Memory-Test/README.md

 ### Project Description
 This Light and Sound Memory Game is an interactive web application where players must repeat a pattern of lights and sounds by clicking buttons in the correct sequence.
 The game features:

-- four colorful buttons that light up and play unique tones
+- Four colorful buttons that light up and play unique tones
 - Progressive difficulty as the pattern length increases
 - Immediate feedback on correct/incorrect guesses
 - Clean, modern UI with responsive design